 - Urinary tract infection

-Women must add other potential causes to the list:
+Women must add the following potential causes to their list:

 - Fallopian tube inflammation (salpingitis)

 - A fertilized egg outside your uterus (ectopic pregnancy)

 - Infection of your reproductive organs (pelvic disease)